RdeLange/nomie-plugin-fast/README.md

 [https://dailynomie.github.io/nomie-plugin-fast/](https://dailynomie.github.io/nomie-plugin-fast/)

-The 🥗Nomie Fasting Plugin can be installed in Nomie via the following steps:
+The ⏲Nomie Fasting Plugin can be installed in Nomie via the following steps:

 * Go to the More Tab
 * Select Plugins